equinor/pyscal/docs/introduction.rst

     $ cat relperminput.csv  # Show example input file
     SATNUM, swl, sorw, Nw, Now
     1,      0.1, 0.05, 2, 3
-    # Run pyscal on example input:
+    $ # Run pyscal on example input:
     $ pyscal relperminput.csv --delta_s 0.2 -o relperm.inc
     Written to relperm.inc

-The output from this will look like:
+Exactly the same table in an XLSX file would give identical results.
+The output from the pyscal command above will look like:

 .. code-block:: console